andrewliebchen/fb-ipsum.js/README.md

 fb-ipsum.js is a Node.js and Component.js module for generating passages of Facebook slogans as lorem ipsum text.
 Lorem ipsum text is commonly used as placeholder text in publishing, graphic design, and web development.

+This is a shameles fork of [`lorem-ipsum.js`](https://github.com/knicklabs/node-lorem-ipsum).
+Thanks for doing the hard work for us!

 ### Using the Module (Node.js)

 Install the fb-ipsum.js module to use the library in your server-side Node.js projects.